CiscoTestAutomation/genietrafficgen/docs/ixianative.rst

 User's can specify arguments to control the ``Genie`` harness subsections via:

-    1. gRun in the job file as shown below:
+    1. Via gRun in the job file as shown in the example below:

     .. code-block:: python